-The proposed AD also would require, within 60 days after the effective date of this AD, a revision of the Limitations Section of the appropriate FAA-approved Airplane Flight Manual Supplement (AFMS) for STC SA1832SO by inserting therein procedures to ensure that the main deck cargo door is closed, latched, and locked prior to dispatch of the airplane; and installation of any associated placards.
-These procedures shall include pulling the three phase (10A) circuit breaker for the cargo door hydraulic pump.
+The proposed AD also would require, within 60 days after the effective date of the AD, a revision of the Limitations Section of the appropriate FAAapproved Airplane Flight Manual Supplement (AFMS) for STC SA1063SO by inserting therein procedures to ensure that the main deck cargo door is closed, latched, and locked prior to dispatch of the airplane; and installation of any associated placards.
 These actions would be required to be accomplished in accordance with a method approved by the Manager, Los Angeles Aircraft Certification Office (ACO), FAA, Transport Airplane Directorate.